 In efforts to create an integrated and inclusive learning environment for students with disabilities, the Disability Unit offers the following services:

-- Assistive technological services: screenings, training, and support to students with disabilities regarding a variety of assistive computer technologies and software applications available at the DU’s computer lab.
+- Assistive technological services: screenings, training, and support to students with disabilities regarding a variety of assistive computer technologies and software applications available at our computer lab.
 Training sessions are available by request.

 - Adapted text arrangements: Conversion of study material into accessible formats.

 - Facilitation of test and examination accommodations for students with disabilities.

-- Test and Exam Concession applications (relevant supporting medical report required and registration with DU).
+- Test and Exam Concession applications (relevant supporting medical report and registration with DU required).

-- Academic support for students with learning disabilities.
+- Concession support for students with learning disabilities.

 - Referrals for recommended textbooks in electronic format.